 The guru.com payment system is a little convoluted.
 It’s not a simple case of Guru taking a percentage of your earnings.
 (Although it’s fair to say that with Upwork’s 2019 fee changes, Upwork is beginning to use a similar model).

-If you’re looking for job sites like Upwork, but would prefer not be be involved in endless bidding wars, you may like Hubstaff Talent’s subtly different approach.
+If you’re looking for job sites like Upwork, but would prefer not to be involved in endless bidding wars, you may like Hubstaff Talent’s subtly different approach.
 The site connects individual freelancers and agencies with the companies that need their services.

 When a company likes your profile and listed skills, they can start a conversation with you.
 You can also review and apply to job postings yourself.